Autonomous Agent Organization

 From idea to production.

 Seven agents in sequence: Team Lead orchestrates, Product Manager specs, Architect designs, UI Designer proposes, Lead Developer breaks down, QA enriches, Developer implements.
+A final /ship stage closes the loop with a release checklist.
 Each output becomes the next input through structured handoffs.

 Orbital view — CSS 3D component